rufyan/cy/readme.md

 ##To do
-1. "Content" copy
+* Consider moving home and "Content" copy to spreadsheet - cy
-2. Contact page/details?
+* Contact page/details? - cy
-3. "Add to home screen" button
+* "Add to home screen" button
-4. endpoint fetch to wait for service worker
+* endpoint fetch to wait for service worker
-5. See if mobile menu not closing is common
+* See if mobile menu not closing is common
+* pagination of articles
+* https redirect